yushengsu-thu/FacebookChatBot/README.md

 ```
 node index.js
 ```
 You need to turn on your server.
-You can choose Heroku or ngrok
+You can choose Heroku or ngrok:
-1. Use Heroku:
+* Use Heroku:
 <Heroku website>
-* Turn on
+- Turn on
-* Setting ==> Dyno formation
+- Setting ==> Dyno formation

 <Facebook dev center>
-* Edit Page Subscription ==> Callback URL
+- Edit Page Subscription ==> Callback URL

-2. Use ngrok:
+*Use ngrok:
-* Turn on: ngrok http 5000
+- Turn on: ngrok http 5000
 ```
 ngrok http 5000
 ```
 <Facebook dev center>
-* Edit Page Subscription ==> Callback URL (website add: /webhooks)
+- Edit Page Subscription ==> Callback URL (website add: /webhooks)

 ### Prerequisites